Who we are

 Registered address: 103 Wigmore Street, London, W1U 1QS

 VAT No: 705325952

 The Selfridges Group website has been designed to be accessible to as many people as possible, including people with disabilities, and regardless of the technology being used to access the site.
 The website has been and will continue to be developed in line with the Web Content Accessibility Guidelines (WCAG 2.1)

 Whilst Selfridgesgroup.com strives to adhere to the accepted guidelines and standards for accessibility and usability, we cannot do this in all areas of the website due to the dynamic and rich content on display.
 We do, however, provide an alternative where possible.

 If you experience any difficulty in accessing the Selfridges Group website, please do not hesitate to contact us.

 Our Gender Pay Gap Report is covered by Selfridges’ report, so please can you link to this – https://www.selfridges.com/GB/en/features/info/our-corporate-policies/gender-pay-gap-report/

 Our Code of Ethics describes how our values guide us through a range of issues that are important to us and those we engage with.
 It offers guidance on how we do things and the high standards we expect of each other as we work to achieve our vision and purpose.

-As a family-owned, values-led business, modern slavery in all its forms goes against everything we stand for.
-We are supportive of and uphold the aims of the UK Modern Slavery Act and our own Modern Slavery Statement sets out the steps we are taking to help prevent modern slavery from occurring in our businesses and supply chains across Selfridges Group.
+As a family-owned values-led business, modern slavery in all its forms goes against everything we stand for.
+We are supportive of and uphold the aims of the UK Modern Slavery Act and our own Modern Slavery Statement sets out the steps we are taking to help prevent modern slavery from occurring in our business and supply chains across Selfridges Group.